royalapplications/docs/src/r2022/royalserver/introduction/royal-tsx-management-connection.md

 # Royal TS/X Management Connection

-In order to use Royal Server, you need to create a Connection Object in Royal TS/X.
+In order to use Royal Server, you need to create a Royal Server Object in Royal TS/X.
 The following connections support Royal Server:
 - Windows Events
 - Hyper-V